CristinaMora/EnemyBehaviourFramework-2D/readme.md

     - *False:* If not accelerated, the object will move at a constant speed defined by the *Speed* parameter.
     - *True:* If accelerated, the speed will increase progressively according to the following parameters:
       - *Goal Speed:* This is the maximum speed the object will reach.
-      - *Interpolation Time:* This is the time it takes for the object to go from speed 0 to its target speed.
+      - *Interpolation Time:* This is the time it takes for the object to go from current speed to it's target speed.
       - *Easing Function:* Defines how the acceleration behaves.

 ### Sensors